burt23/blackjack/README.md

 How to Play:
 ---
 - Run the run.py file and follow the onscreen prompts.
-Such as `python3 run.py`
+Input the following command `python3 run.py`

 To Do/Features to Add:
 ---